 - Store bought and even homemade fruit juice removes the fibre, leaving a concentrated source of sugar, which can cause a rapid rise in blood sugar levels, increasing symptoms.

-Hydration for POTS Tip 3).
+Tip 3).
 Drinks I Consume

 Instead, it is recommended to use:-

 These are unrefined and contain not only sodium but the other trace minerals and electrolytes to help keep you hydrated (4).